Sleeping in Airports

 Before You Go: Layover Tips

-Now that you are motivated and excited for your mini layover vacation, just make sure to check a few final logistical concerns off your list before you fully commit.
+Now that you are motivated and excited about your mini layover vacation, check a few final logistical concerns off your list before you fully commit.

 • Do you need to organize a visa to leave the airport?
-Requirements change frequently and for each nationality, so be sure to seek out current details on the availability, cost and procedures of obtaining a transit visa.
+Requirements change frequently and for each nationality, so be sure to seek out current details on the availability, cost, and procedures of obtaining a transit visa.

 • When is your next flight’s check-in time?
-Make sure you double check with your airline exactly when you need to be at the airport – and plan your layover accordingly.
+Double-check with your airline exactly when you need to be at the airport – and plan your layover accordingly.

 • What are security wait times like at the airport?
-Some airports are notorious for long security wait-times, so be sure to do a bit of research in advance and factor that into your overall time-budget.
+Some airports are notorious for extended security wait times, so research in advance and factor that into your overall time budget.

 Other Useful Resources